Elon Musk responds to National MP's appeal for help on Tonga

 Dr Shane Reti yesterday published a letter he had sent to Musk, asking for help to provide his Starlink satellite technology to the Pacific country.

-The devastating eruption last Saturday damaged an underground telecommunications cable, which could take a month to repair.
+The devastating eruption last Saturday damaged an undersea telecommunications cable, which could take a month to repair.

 Reti, the National Party's health spokesman, said that he wrote to Musk on Monday asking if he would contribute Starlink to the emergency.
 The technology uses satellites to deliver internet access to remote locations around the world.